smguilia/overview-1/whats-new/index.md

 If you're looking for updates about products that are available on {{site.data.keyword.Bluemix_notm}}, check out the [Announcements page](https://www.ibm.com/cloud/blog/announcements){: external} on the {{site.data.keyword.Bluemix_notm}} blog.
 {: tip}

+## Delivering notifications by using webhooks
+{: #deliver-notification-webhook}

+New as of: 21 April 2021

+You can now easily add webhooks to the notification distribution list in addition to adding email addresses.
+You can register a webhook with your account on the [Notification distribution list page](https://cloud.ibm.com/account/notifications-distribution-list) to receive all account notifications.
+Administrators can use webhooks to configure an application to receive asynchronous notifications whenever an event occurs on the {{site.data.keyword.Bluemix_notm}} platform.
+Any registered webhook must support HTTP POST requests and accept the notification as a JSON.

+For more information, see [Setting email preferences for notifications](/docs/account?topic=account-email-prefs#adding-webhooks-to-a-distribution-list).

 ## Upcoming changes to the user invitation flow
 {: #upcoming-invitation-flow}